JohnAzedo/MockWebServerArticle/README.md

 )
 ```

-I created a repository interface too, this is to know what I going test with mock wev server.
+I created a repository interface too, this is to know what I'm going to test with mock wev server.
 Here I'll use the `getProducts` to test the GET method, the `createProduct` to test the POST method and the `deleteProduct` to test the DELETE method.
 ```kt
 interface ProductRepository {
     suspend fun getProducts(): List<Product>